tiliajs/tilia/react/README.md

-# React hook for Tilia
+# React hooks for tilia

 Check the [**website**](https://tiliajs.com) for documentation and examples.

-This provides the react hooks for tilia state management.

 ## API (in case the website is not available)